theinnbox/theinnbox.github.io/_posts/2018-04-08-muji-hotel-shenzhen-review.markdown

 </div>

 <p class="pb4-ns pb3" style="max-width: 650px; margin: auto;">
 Visiting the hotel is a great way to 'try before you buy' any MUJI products you are curious about.
-In the hotel guidebook, these is a list of items to you borrow from the front desk including their aroma humidifier.
+In the hotel guidebook, there is a list of items to you borrow from the front desk including their aroma humidifier.
 Another list tells you can take as keepsakes from your time at the hotel.
 These items are: the 2 house slippers, 2 toothbrushes, the bathroom vanity kit, black gel pen, coffees, and the waters.</p>

 <p class="f3 pb2" style="max-width: 650px; margin: auto; font-family: 'Gilroy-ExtraBold';"> Bathrooms</p>